maxking/docker-mailman/README.md

 - `SECRET_KEY`: Django's secret key, mainly used for signing cookies and others.

+Please note here that if you choose to create the admin user using the environment variables mentioned above (`MAILMAN_ADMIN_USER` & `MAILMAN_ADMIN_EMAIL`), no password is set for your admin account.
+To set a password, plese follow the "Forgot Password" link on the "Sign In" page.

 For more details on how to configure this image, please look at [Mailman-web's Readme](web/README.md)